 Volumes V and V_c used in calculating gross tonnage ITC and net tonnage ITC, respectively, must be measured and calculated according to accepted naval architectural practices for the spaces concerned.
+Regardless of the methods used, calculated volumes should be within approximately 1% of as-built volumes, unless otherwise specified or authorized.
 Observe the following: